Venus USDC Trading 0% Lower Over Last Week (vUSDC)

 About Venus USDC

 Venus USDC’s total supply is 4,771,015,133 tokens.
 The official message board for Venus USDC is medium.com/venusprotocol.
 Venus USDC’s official Twitter account is @venusprotocol and its Facebook page is accessible here.
-Venus USDC’s official website is app.venus.io/dashboard.
+The official website for Venus USDC is app.venus.io/dashboard.

 It is usually not currently possible to buy alternative cryptocurrencies such as Venus USDC directly using US dollars.
-Investors seeking to trade Venus USDC should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Venus USDC using one of the exchanges listed above.
+Investors seeking to trade Venus USDC should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Venus USDC using one of the aforementioned exchanges.

 Receive News & Updates for Venus USDC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus USDC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.